dbfit/dbfit/website/docs/dbfit-features.md

 ### How it works

-You encrypt a password using `encrypt` and store the encrypted string in a database connection properties file.
+You encrypt a password using `encrypt` and use the encrypted string as password when configuring your DbFit connection settings.
 When a test is executed, DbFit decrypts the password and uses it to connect to the database.
 Both `encrypt` and DbFit use a cryptographic key, which is stored in a password-protected file known as *keystore*.

 <div class="alert alert-warning alert-block">If an attacker is able to gain access to the <em>keystore</em>, they would be able to decrypt your passwords, since the <em>keystore</em> is protected by password that is hard-coded into the DbFit binary.
 Keep your <em>keystore</em> safe by setting restrictive permissions on the file.
 </div>